 Meet Lory Mpiana

 Lory Mpiana is a Congolese Canadian Actor, Writer, and Creative Consultant.
-She studied at Armstrong Acting Studios with Dean Armstrong, Andrea Runge, and Amos Crawley and trained at the Cindy Tanas Acting School.
-She recently graduated from the Pathway 2 Industry Program.
+She studied at Armstrong Acting Studios with Dean Armstrong, Andrea Runge, Amos Crawley, and trained at the Cindy Tanas Acting School.
+Lory is a 2020 graduate of the Pathway 2 Industry Filmmaker Program.

-Her ambitions are to become a successful Actor, Writer, Film and Television Director, and Produce content.
-She is currently in post-production for a feature-film called In Her City and has been working closely with director Carl Bessai.
+Her ambitions are to become a successful Actor, Writer, Film & Television Director, and Produce content.
+Lory was a Story Co-Creator and Actor on a film called In Her City and has been working closely with director Carl Bessai.
 The film is screening at the Whistler Film Festival and Lory is on a virtual panel discussing story and collaboration Saturday 2pm.

 He is definitely an actor’s director.
 He trusted me enough to have as much creative control as I needed in order to bring truth to the work.
 Shooting with Carl was a beautiful experience and I can’t wait to see this film!Lory Mpiana on director Carl Bessai

 Breaking Into The Industry

 How did you get involved with the Sloppy Jones series?